RaviTeja20003/social-distance-detection-using-computer-vision-and-deep-learning/README.md

 >This is a person detector that is based on MobileNetV2 backbone with two SSD heads from 1/16 and 1/8 scale feature maps and clustered prior boxes for 512x512 resolution.

 4) requirements
->install opencv
+>install opencv,
->load the xml and bin files path of pretrained model correctly
+>load the xml and bin files path of pretrained model correctly,
->upload the video path
+>upload the video path.